sourcebots/volunteer-docs/content/essential-knowledge/inventory.md

 ## Removing items

-To remove an item, mark them as deleted by setting the font as strikethrough, and marking it as removed in the notes column.
+To remove an item, mark them as deleted by setting the font as strike-through, and marking it as removed in the notes column.
 You should never delete rows in the inventory, otherwise there is a chance of a duplicate barcode being used for two different things.

 [inventory-spreadsheet]: https://docs.google.com/spreadsheets/d/1C0oOGQNJ-7rAppNlEvt1zI5zew3wNtpBUpZjMcK-Ork/edit?usp=sharing
 [barcode-gen]: https://github.com/sourcebots/barcode-gen